 Let’s just lay it on the line: Florence is one of the most beautiful and historic cities in Italy and, therefore, the planet.
 If you haven’t climbed the dome of the city’s magnificent Duomo or strolled across the Ponte Vecchio, you can’t say you’ve seen the world.
 Tuscany’s gorgeous capital literally created the Renaissance.
 How many other cities can say that?
 None.

 We could spend a whole month just floating around Tuscany sampling wines and cheeses.
 In fact, the wine of Tuscany’s Chianti region has become so famous that many people don’t even realize that Chianti is the name of an actual place.
 As for the cheeses, we personally think it is ALL about the pecorinos.
 Apparently, Pienza has the best, but – honestly – we thought they were all great.

-Overshadowed by is bigger sister Florence, Sienna is often overlooked by travelers in a rush.
+Overshadowed by is bigger sister Florence, Siena is often overlooked by travelers in a rush.
 BIG MISTAKE!
-Simply put, the Cathedral of Sienna has one of the most kick-ass interiors on the planet.
+Simply put, the Cathedral of Siena has one of the most kick-ass interiors on the planet.
 (We literally spent six hours in the church – our personal record!!!)
-Beyond the cathedral, the Gothic awesomeness of Sienna includes a town square in the shape of a clam shell, perfectly preserved medieval walls, and the most delicious panforte in Italy.
+Beyond the cathedral, the Gothic awesomeness of Siena includes a town square in the shape of a clam shell, perfectly preserved medieval walls, and the most delicious panforte in Italy.

 The Art of Tuscany

 There may be no other city on earth that is more associated with the history of art than Florence.
 From the world-famous Uffizi to the Galleria dell’Accademia, art fans make the requisite pilgrimage to big-name pieces such as Michaelangelo’s David.
 But beyond the big names, there are endless, lesser known discoveries in the museums, churches and sculpture gardens throughout Tuscany’s towns and villages.